-TECHNICAL & www.ParkCity.org is a core component in how we communicate and provide information.
-In coordination with other websites and cUSTOMER science and efforts, Internet traffic is directed to the City website and provides the opportunity to measure the relevance and quality of the information being provided.
+Description Actual Actual Target Target - FY FY FY FY 2017 2018 2019 2020 Budget Preparation, Coordination, and Monitoring-BUDGET, DEBT & GRANTS GFOA Distinguished Budget Presentation Award received (1/no) Yes No No No Budget Preparation, Coordination, and Monitoring-BUDGET, DEBT & GRANTS Budget Document completed/distributed before end of 1st quarter (# of days before end of quarter) 0 0 0 0 Budget Preparation, Coordination, and Monitoring-BUDGET, DEBT & GRANTS Percent of Internal Service Survey (ISS) respondents who rated the quality of Budget Monitoring as "satisfactory" or above.
+92% 0% 0% 0% Budget Preparation, Coordination, and Monitoring-BUDGET, DEBT & GRANTS Percent of Internal Service Survey (ISS) respondents who rated the quality of Budget Preparation as "satisfactory" or above.
+98% 0% 0% 0% www.ParkCity.org is a core component in how we communicate and provide information.
+In coordination with other websites and social media efforts, Internet traffic is directed to the City website and provides the opportunity to measure the relevance and quality of the information being provided.
 This program allows departments to create website content and submit for review.
 This helps ensure that branding and readability guidelines are met before information is published.
 The City website is also accessible to mobile devices, a growing need and expectation.
 Users can receive automatic email notifications for a variety of City topics.

-Criteria for Meeting Desired Outcome Citizen The City website represents a significant portion of the Open and Responsive Government objective.
-Search engine ranking and growth, Engagement combined with other department offerings such as bus routes, continue to rely on the City website as a platform to disseminate information.
+Citizen Engagement The City website represents a significant portion of the Open and Responsive Government objective.
+Search engine ranking and growth, combined with other department offerings such as bus routes, continue to rely on the City website as a platform to disseminate information.